How to use Pumble in non-profit organizations

 With Pumble’s PRO plan, you can invite others to your workplace using guest access.
 This allows collaborators and partners to join your communication channels effortlessly and avoids those uncomfortable email exchanges everybody is far too familiar with.

 Voice and video calls

-Organize one-on-one meetings with your future fundraisers and encourage them to donate to the organization face-to-face.
-Share with them your goals and plans, why it is important for you to fundraise and where will the money go.
+Organize video meetings with your future fundraisers and encourage them to donate to the organization face-to-face.
+Share with them your goals and plans — why it is important for you to raise funds for the particular matter, and where the money goes.